jzabroski/Home/Books/ThinkAgain/README.md

 1. Detaching yourself from your past self from present self.
 Rethink who you are.
 But be able to have a continuous story of how you got to who you are from who you were.
 2. Detaching your opinions.
 Be passionately dispassionate.
 Jean Pierre predicting Trump would win.
 Paid more attention to factors that were hard to quantify but more predictive.  **Forecasting skill is less of what we know, 3x forecaster success was how often they updated their beliefs.**

+Superforecasters shows that the best forecasters revise their predictions only a few more times than non-superforecasters, and were willing to update their beliefs as new evidence came in.